You’re single now. Has it been really difficult to move on after the break up? Have you found yourself consumed with your Exe’s life?

-Being friends with your ex can be extremely confusing for one of you or both.
+Being friends with your ex can be extremely confusing for one of you if not both.
 This type of friendship is different because it started as a physical relationship.
-These relationships often make you stay in the past resulting in you not moving on to the right relationship that you deserve.
-When it’s over; let it go.

-You may be Single but you are Not Alone
+#3 Remember you may be single but you are NOT alone

-If you find yourself in this situation talk to a trusted friend, make an appointment with a therapist or journal.
-The goal is to get those negative emotions out of your head.
-Don’t allow the negative emotions to keep you stuck and prevent you from moving on in your healing journey.
+If you find yourself in this situation talk to a trusted friend, journal, or make an appointment with a therapist.
+The goal is to get your negative emotions out of your head.
+Don’t allow hurt to keep you stuck and prevent you from moving on in your healing journey.

 If you are stuck or would like help during this phase of your life please feel free to call us at Life Counseling Solutions 407.622.1770 .